 Alexa Magrane, an 18-year-old freshman Japanese major, said that she has gambled small amounts with family and friends, but that it is not a major hobby of hers.

 “I probably wouldn’t pay for it, but I know people that would,” said Alexa Magrane, 18, a freshman majoring in Japanese.
 “If that’s what they want to do with their money, then okay.”

 Nick Farrow, a 29-year-old fifth-year senior physics and math major, said he does enjoy gambling and has played games such as craps and roulette at casinos in Black Hawk, an old mining town that now houses 18 casinos.
-A number of other male students also said that they had often visited casinos in Black Hawk.
+A number of other male students who have the best Canadian Bitcoin wallet available also said that they had often visited casinos in Black Hawk.

 “I think [the website] is a good idea,” Farrow said.
 “There are some websites that don’t put a limit on how much you can spend, and you could lose a lot of money if you think you’re really good, and you’re not.
 Setting a limit would give people an opportunity to have fun, but not lose everything.”

 Though Farrow had a favorable view of the website, he said that he would not be willing to pay for online play.

 “I don’t think I would ever play online,” Farrow said.
 “It’s not the same as playing with friends, and you never know who you’re playing against.
 It could be someone that’s really good.”

 Contact CU Independent Staff Writer Hadley Vandiver at Hadley.email@example.com.